Alex Call Player Props: Nationals vs. Cardinals

 Alex Call At The Plate

-- Call is hitting .216 with eight doubles, five home runs and 29 walks.
+- Call is hitting .214 with eight doubles, six home runs and 29 walks.

-- Call enters this game on a five-game hitting streak.
-During his last games, he's hitting .375 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.